 This happens to me all the time.
-You are writing and come across a word that just does not look right.
-This article covers one of my pet peeves, “Productionalization”.
-As I looked at various sources, I realized that perhaps I have to open my mind to the new english.
+Which is it, Productionalize, Productionize, or Productionise?
+You are writing and come across a word that does not look right.
+This article covers one of my pet peeves, “Productionalization.”
+As I looked at various sources, I realized that I have to open my mind to the new English.
+Have I stumbled across various nationality grammar rules?
+Colour or Colour?

 My first go to when I am unsure is usually Dictionary.com, but no entries for any of these variations.
 Really?